☰ In This Section

 Program Objectives

-• Address complex social issues such as poverty, systemic violence, human neglect, trafficking, child welfare, trauma, mental health, health disparities, environmental racism, and social systems reform
+• Address social challenges, ranging from poverty, systemic violence, human neglect, trafficking, child welfare, trauma, mental health, and health disparities, to environmental racism and the reformation of social systems.

-• Explore concepts of theology, race, and equity to address social, economic, racial, and environmental injustice
+• Examine and engage with theological, racial, and equity concepts to address issues of social, economic, racial, and environmental injustice.

-• Apply critical concepts related to trauma and mental health to social work practice
+• Apply critical concepts related to trauma and mental health in social work practice, ensuring a comprehensive understanding and adept response to diverse individual and community needs.

-• Apply research and evidence-based practice to social work contexts and diverse community settings to impact sustainable change
+• Utilize research and evidence-based practices in social work contexts and various community settings.

-• Integrate inclusive and bias-free language into scholarly work and professional practice
+• Integrate inclusive and bias-free language into scholarly work and professional practice, promoting a culture of respect, diversity, and equity in social work.